Overview

 When the MATCH

-statement contains two or more path patterns connected by the common element variables, the final result is produced by taking the equi-join on the common variables of the result sets from the different path patterns.
+statement contains two or more path patterns which are connected by common elements, the final result is produced by taking the equi-join on the common element variables of the result sets from the different path patterns.

 and purplechalk